onderweg/droplets/readme.md

 ##Building/Running

 - Make sure NodeJS is installed and runnable from `/usr/local/bin/node`.
 A NodeJS script serves statics files to the WKWebview in the app.
-- Build the project in XCode.
+- Build the project in XCode. (tested wit 6.1.1)
 - After startup, you need to enter your Digital Ocean oAuth token in the settings screen (cog wheel icon).
 You need a token with read+write access.

 ##Thanks to